broadinstitute/gatk-sv/website/docs/advanced/docker/deploy/manual.md

 :::warning Linux Machine Required
-Only Linux machines (dedicated or virtual) are supported for building GATK-SV Docker images.
+Currently, GATK-SV Docker images can only be built on the `linux/amd64` platform, which is a machine running Linux OS on x86-64 architecture.
-Images created on non-Linux machines may not work with Terra or Cromwell execution environment.
+Images build on Apple M1 (`linux/arm64`) are not currently supported.
 The instructions provided on this page assume you are using a Linux Ubuntu machine.
 :::